 “Personnel who perform backflow prevention inspection, testing and overhaul must be certified (32 hour training class) as a Backflow Prevention Mechanic by the Maryland Plumbing, Heating and Air Conditioning Contractor’s Association.”

 For more information on certification requirements for backflow testing or inspection of backflow devices, please visit the backflow prevention fact sheet from the University of Maryland.

 (Fix the link so that it opens in a new tab rather than taking the user away from the website)

 What is Backflow?

-Picture your building’s plumbing system having a gag-reflex, or acid reflux — that’s backflow.
+Picture your building’s system having a gag-reflex, or acid reflux — that’s backflow.
 In the water-supply infrastructure of a building, water is normally kept under constant pressure.
 This keeps the dirty sewage water from flowing backwards into your structure and makes sure it stays in designated local sewage storage.
 But sometimes, water pressure can decrease, due to things like frozen pipes, water-main bursts, or an abnormally high demand on the water system itself.
 This isn’t good.
 It can actually cause backflow contamination.
 There are more than 10,000 reported cases of backflow contamination each year; some of which are actually lethal.